seanmorris/pib/README.md

 <script async type = "text/javascript" src = "https://esm.sh/php-wasm/php-wasm/php-tags.jsdelivr.mjs"></script>
 ``` -->

+## 📦 Packaging files

+Use the `PRELOAD_ASSETS` key in your `.php-wasm-rc` file to define a list of files and directories to include by default.

+These files will be available under `/preload` in the final package.

 ## 🥤 Running PHP & Taking Output

 Create a PHP instance: